-Ridge & Furrow Cider makes award-winning naturally sweet craft cider in small batches from apples sourced from our own traditional ridge and furrow orchard.
+Ridge & Furrow Cider makes award-winning naturally sweet Devon craft cider in small batches from apples sourced from our own traditional ridge and furrow orchard.

 THE RIDGE AND FURROW ORCHARD

 Traditional orchards are recognised as a priority habitat under the UK Biodiversity Action Plan (UK BAP).
-Our traditional orchard was designated as a County Wildlife Site in Excellent Condition 2013 by Devon Wildlife Trust.
+Our traditional orchard was designated as a County Wildlife Site in Excellent Condition in 2013 by Devon Wildlife Trust.
 The ridge and furrow pattern has been recognised as an archaeological feature by the ELS Environmental Stewardship scheme.

 Our cider making process